tutoriel-pandul/bitcoin-educational-content/courses/btc101/en.md

 ![image](assets/en/chapter15/1.webp)

 After the purchase, it is advisable to immediately withdraw the bitcoins from the exchange platforms to minimize the risks of hacking and fund blocking.
-Withdrawal fees can be high, sometimes up to 25 euros depending on the platform.
+Be aware that withdrawal fees can be high, sometimes up to 25 euros depending on the platform.

-> Know Your Customer (KYC) regulations require users to provide identification to combat terrorism financing, tax evasion, and money laundering.
+**Know Your Customer (KYC) regulations require users to provide identification to combat terrorism financing, tax evasion, and money laundering.**

-It is important to note that KYC is an important topic in our industry as its effectiveness remains easily debatable while its negative aspects are numerous.
-In many of our university's training programs and content, we advise against using full KYC platforms if you are already an advanced user.
+It is essential to recognize that KYC is a significant topic of discussion in the Bitcoin industry.
+While many people debate its effectiveness, there are numerous concerns associated with it.
+In many of our academy's training programs and content, we advise advanced users to avoid platforms that require KYC, as there are often more privacy-focused alternatives available.

-### Non-KYC Solution
+### Non-KYC solutions

-In addition, there are several [marketplaces](https://planb.network/tutorials/exchange) to buy and sell bitcoins peer-to-peer.
-If you are interested in these, you can take our BTC 205 course on the subject.
-Generally, these solutions are:
+In addition, there are several [marketplaces](https://planb.network/tutorials/exchange) where to buy and sell bitcoins in a peer-to-peer exchange.
+In general, you mau consider the following:

 - Bitcoin ATMs
 - Physical meetings with other bitcoin enthusiasts